cyvive/www/docs/governance/configuration/templates.md

 - ['PRODLIKE'] @ **prod**
 - ['HALIKE', 'PRODLIKE'] @ **perf**

 This approach enables any number of copies or versions of _deploymentTarget_ to be deployed or updated with identical or slightly varied configuration.
-Additionally as the governance process is version aware, multiple versions of the Service / Application / Component can co-exist in the same _deploymentTarget_
+Additionally as the governance process is version aware, multiple versions of the Micro/NanoService can co-exist in the same _deploymentTarget_

 **Cyvive.io** provides this default set of Template Technology Descriptors not to enforce direction on organisations but to assist with rapid adoption and integration with existing processes.
-The default Templates cover all `operatingEnvironment` types that an organization would utilize in developing and promoting an Application / Service / Component through its Continuous Delivery / Deployment lifecycle.
+The default Templates cover all `operatingEnvironment` types that an organization would utilize in developing and promoting an Micro/NanoService through its Continuous Delivery / Deployment lifecycle.
 While isolating and adding the infrastructure complexities step by step to assist with narrowing debugging focus.

-When creating a _deploymentTarget_ **Cyvive.io** will deploy in parallel constrained by priority order all Services / Applications / Components relying on the container orchestration technology to confirm that each Service / Application / Component has started correctly.
+When creating a _deploymentTarget_ **Cyvive.io** will deploy in parallel constrained by priority order all Micro/NanoServices relying on the container orchestration technology to confirm that each Micro/NanoService has started correctly.
 Should a service fail to start the failure will be reported back, otherwise a sucess response will be recieved.

 ## Root Structure